How to Make a Penny Coffee Table

 The third step was the most time-consuming.
 We arranged all of the pennies on top of the table.

-First, I used the shiny pennies to make a big H in the middle and a border around the edge of the table.
-Then I used the dull pennies to fill in the rest.
+First, I used the light-colored pennies to make a big H in the middle and a border around the edge of the table.
+Then I used the dark-colored pennies to fill in the rest.

 There were several gaps around the edge of the table where a whole penny wouldn’t fit.
-So, my husband used tin snips to cut some pennies to fill in these holes.
+So, Heff used tin snips to cut pennies down to the right size fill in these holes.

 STANLEY FATMAX Tin Snips , Straight Cut, Aviation Snip, 9-7/8-Inch (14-563)STANLEY FATMAX Tin Snips , Straight Cut, Aviation Snip, 9-7/8-Inch (14-563)STANLEY FATMAX Tin Snips , Straight Cut, Aviation Snip, 9-7/8-Inch (14-563)